WolfieEngine/CSE380-HW4-S24-SOLUTION/README.md

 > As a final note; I have intentionally left out many details regarding the implementation of the algorithm.
 Things like what your heuristic should be, which data structures you use, and any helper methods you want to define are up to you.

 ## Part 4 - GOAP (Goal-Oriented-Action-Planning)
-GOAP is a tricky thing to implement in a way that's clean.
-You're going to see my best shot at it in this assignment.

 ## Part 4.1 - Moving on a path
 When you start the HW4 main scene up (with play) you should notice that none of the bots I have loaded in are moving.
 Moving the NPCs should be done inside the update method of the base `NPCAction` class.